Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: System Model and Notation

-We consider a model where the traffic is so low that there is only one packet in the network at a time; we call this the ``lone packet model.''
-As a consequence of this assumption, there are no simultaneous transmissions to cause interference.
-This permits us to easily write down the communication cost on a path over the deployed relays.
-Such a traffic model is realistic for sensor networks that carry low duty cycle measurements, or just carry an occasional alarm packet.
-A design with the lone packet model can be the starting point for a design with desired positive traffic (see \cite{bhattacharya-kumar12qos-aware-survivable-network-design}).
-Also, even though the network is designed for the lone packet traffic, it will be able to carry some amount of positive traffic from the source to the sink (see \cite{chattopadhyay-etal14deployment-experience} for experimental evidence of this claim; a five-hop line network deployed (using the methodology derived in this paper) over a $500$~m long trail in a forest-like environment, was able to carry $127$~byte packets at a rate of $4$~packets per second, with end-to-end packet loss probability less than $1 \%$).
+Even though the network is designed for the lone packet traffic, it will be able to carry some amount of positive traffic.
+See Section~\ref{section:real_deployment} for experimental evidence of this claim; a five-hop line network deployed using one algorithm proposed in this paper, over a $500$~m long line in a forest-like environment, was able to carry $127$~byte packets at a rate of $4$~packets per second, with end-to-end packet loss probability less than $1 \%$, which is sufficient for the applications mentioned above.

+Lone packet model is also valid when interference-free communication is achieved via multi-channel access.
+Recently there have been efforts to use multiple channels available in $802.15.4$ radio in a network; see \cite{lohier-etal12multichannel-wsn}, \cite{abdeddaim-etal12multichannel-cluster-tree-wsn}, \cite{toscano-bello12multichannel-superframe-scheduling-wsn}, \cite{bardella-etal10experimental-multichannel-transmission-wsn}.
+In a line topology, this reduces to frequency reuse after certain hops, which, in turn, mitigates interference in the network.
+Thus, as with the lone packet assumption, the availability of multiple channels, and appropriate channel allocation over the network, eliminates the need to optimize over link schedules.

+It has been proved that design with the lone packet model can be the starting point for a design with desired positive traffic (see \cite{bhattacharya-kumar12qos-aware-survivable-network-design}).
+Network design for carrying a given positive traffic rate is left as a future research work.